 Summer 2005, after having all of those little babies and getting back into the swing of things, Jewel and I entered the obedience ring to try to obtain her CDI (Companion Dog Intermediate) title.
-We did so in 4 trials with 3 High In Class placements, one of which was a 197 score (pictured left), all of which were over 190!
+We did so in 4 trials with 3 High In Class placements, one of which was a 197 score (pictured above), all of which were over 190!
 And in November 2005, Jewel and I entered into the open ring for the first time; in a sort of experiment trial.
 Well, Jewel came out of the ring with ANOTHER High in Class placement and her first leg towards her CDX title!
 And she and Wicca both did another Herding Instinct test in November 2005, just for fun!
 Jewel passed a second time with flying colors (although Wicca did score higher than her mother)!

 February 2006, Jewel finished her CDX title with 2 more High in Class scores.
 Finishing this title made Jewel eligible for the Rottweiler Club of Canada’s Honor Roll for 2006.